-Earl Thomas found himself in Houston earlier this week, preparing for his first workout with an NFL team since his abrupt release from the Baltimore Ravens in August.
+Earl Thomas found himself in Houston in early September, preparing for his first workout with an NFL team since his abrupt release from the Baltimore Ravens in August.

 But that workout never materialized, with NFL Network’s Ian Rapoport reporting the future Hall of Famer was sent home with nothing more than an off-site physical to mark the experience.

 According to Rapoport, the Texans brought Thomas in to gauge his mindset and “see him up close.”
 Ultimately, Houston let him leave without a deal.
 It was, at least in part, because they didn’t think the veteran fit their team and the locker room.